-Once everyone has his or her tea and food, reading can begin.
+The process: Once everyone has his or her tea and food, reading can begin.
 Ask for a volunteer to start.
+Each child will read one poem (or a parent can read the poem for the pre-reader—the pre-reader may still select one based on pictures!).
 Poetry ought to be read with an empty mouth.
-Each person can read one or two poems (depending on length).
+Each person may read one or two poems (depending on length).
 Of course, sometimes our family has gone wild and read multiple poems a piece because we can’t stop!
 There is no need to analyze the poem.
-Enjoy it.
+This is a delight-driven practice.
+Enjoy the poem.
 Laugh at its humor, enjoy its rhythm, listen to the rhyme.
 You might comment on it, but that’s not required.

 After the poetry is read, offer more tea and food.
-You may now enjoy reading aloud.
+You may now enjoy reading aloud from your chapter book.
 Read a chapter.
 (I usually do the reading while the kids do the eating and sipping.)

 When you finish teatime, each person brings her plate and cup to the sink, rinses and puts it in the dishwasher (if you have one).
 Candles are extinguished, the tablecloth is shaken out and folded, and the centerpiece is removed (or left out).

 We’ve read so many wonderful books at teatime, not just novels either.
 We’ve read stories, fairytales, history books, myths, geography, the Bible, and Shakespeare, too.
 Try it; you’ll be hooked.